I want to tug only on those things that are truly ripe.

 I loved the surprise of it.
 Not knowing what strips I would get.
 Not knowing what story would unfold.

 It’s the same with the writing I do now even though I harvest the strips from my own life: this quote about the Virgo New Moon at the top of the page for instance, and a vision that has been rippling in my mind’s eye of my mother on the front steps of my first house in Vermont, 20 years ago.

 I’m not sure how or if these strips fit together or what may come of either, but they beckon and I follow…

-My mother disliked Virgos.
+My mother disliked Virgos, for instance.
 My father was a Virgo.
 My mother cautioned me about my choice in a husband, scolding me that it was only a matter of time before his easy nature revealed a truer self–one with a critical need for perfection.

 She was right and she was wrong.
 My father and husband must have different risings.

 My mother loved astrology.
 The tarot.
 The runes.
 Transcendental texts.
 All things beyond.

-In the years before her death, before we knew she would be dying, I left my hometown by the sea for a little house in the Green Mountains of Vermont.
-Though my mother was 50 at the time, she still had little ones at home–my youngest brother and sister, twenty years my junior–and I brought them up to enjoy a week in the country while my mother enjoyed a rare week to herself.
+In the years before my mother’s death at 57, before we knew she would be dying, I left my hometown by the sea for a little house in the Green Mountains of Vermont, the one pictured above.
+Though my mother was 50 at the time, she still had little ones at home–the youngest of my 8 siblings, my only brother and the very last sister, twenty-two years my junior.
+I brought the two of them up to enjoy a week in the woods while my mother enjoyed a rare week to herself beside the sea where I was born.

-When my mother arrived to fetch them the following weekend, they were covered in bug bites and bruises and they had so much to tell her.
-That next morning, while the children were still sleeping, I was surprised to see her out on the steps that led up from the field to our front lawn.
+When she arrived to fetch her youngest children from the home of her oldest daughter the following weekend, the two of them were covered in bug bites and bruises and had so much to tell her.
+That next morning, while the children were still sleeping, I was surprised to come down the stairs and spy my mother out on the steps that led up from the field to our front lawn.